TOPIC: What Is The Best Workout To Increase Speed And Agility?

 Before you start this exercise, you need a box approximately 12-36 inches high.
 Make sure this box is steady and safe.
 If you don't think it is, find a sturdy chair or use the workout bench at the gym.
 To start this exercise, stand on top of your box (or whatever) with your toes close to the edge.

 Step down from the box and quickly jump up as high as possible.
 Picture your legs as springs exploding like a stick of dynamite.
-Just like hurdle hopping, the quality of the jump is greater then the quantity of jumps.
+Just like hurdle hopping, the quality of the jump is greater than the quantity of jumps.
 This is a pretty easy and straight forward exercise, but most importantly, it is effective.

 Box Jumps: